bgunay/ShoppingCard/README.md

 WebStore
 =========
 WebStore v1.0 is a full fledged online shopping system built in Spring-MVC.
-It uses JSP for view templating and MySql is at the database end.
+It uses JSP for view templating and MongoDB is at the database end.

 How to import and build project?